jltsiren/gcsa2/README.md

 Query `locate(i, results)` returns the identifiers of the input nodes at the beginning of the paths represented by the path node with lexicographic rank *i*.
 Query `locate(range_type(sp,ep), results)` does the same for lexicographic range *[sp,ep]*.

-The construction interface, the low-level interface and the graph navigation operations are still subject to change.
+The low-level interface and the graph navigation operations are still subject to change.

 ## Version history